Bill02Chen/Things-related-with-environment/Improve myself/Entrepreneurship.md

 think 3 questions when venue?

-- who I am, , who know you
+- who I am, I know who, who know you

 Think about an idea?